QRI Cold Laser Protocol

 What else does the laser do?

 Research, much of which is out of Harvard under Prof M. Hamblin, is beginning to indicate that Low Level ("cold") Laser light has a number of beneficial effects.
 It causes up regulation of Nitric Oxide and increases in mitochondrial ATP (energy) production.
-Beyond this, linking the dots in biophysics research, the latest cellular physics studies are showing that the microtubules residing inside cells use biophotons (light) signalling.
-As the "cold" laser’s beam penetrates the skin as much as two inches, the cells under the laser light are receiving photonic signalling.
+Beyond this, linking the dots in biophysics research, the latest cellular physics studies are showing that the microtubules residing inside cells use biophotons (light) signaling.
+As the "cold" laser’s beam penetrates the skin as much as two inches, the cells under the laser light are receiving photonic signaling.
 Further, published work shows that memories are held in the microtubules at the cellular level.
 These two findings are again paradigm jumping but published now in a number of papers with increasing research support.
 There is further research linking cellular microtubule signalling with information transfer through the myofascial system - thus out to the whole body.
 Many of us working clinically in this area wonder if this is why we see such a positive response in cases of emotional trauma.

-.
+QRI uses harmonic laser frequencies for each reflex and acupoint.
 These lasers increase the amount of ATP within the cell by stimulation the mitochondria.
+The general effects of the cold laser include:

 • Increased cell growth